xiabai84/aliyun-ecs-ai-sandbox/README.md

 ```
 $ python setup_ecs_instance.py
 ```
 * Enter ACCESS_KEY_ID and ACCESS_KEY_SECRET.
-You can find them unter Alibaba Cloud home page -> User Management -> Security Management
+You can find them unter Alibaba Cloud -> User Management -> Security Management

-* Choose region, where this instance should be started -> **eu-central-1** is the data center, which is hosted in Frankfurt (Germany)
+* Choose region, where this instance should be hosted -> **eu-central-1** is the EU data center, which is hosted in Frankfurt

 * Choose a instance type(hardware requirement).
 There are lots of available instance types.
-Because we always want to achieve big AI workload in the cloud, I contraint them to list GPU instance only.
+Because we always want to achieve big AI workload in the cloud with GPU, therefore I contraint them to only list GPU instances.
 For example **ecs.gn5-c4g1.xlarge** has **NVIDIA P100** GPU.
-For more information about this type of instance you can find them Alibaba Cloud home page
+For more information about this type of instance you can find them in Alibaba Home Page

 * Then select disks and zone settings...
 Just use my predefined default settings, if you don't really familiar with such cloud configurations.

 * For SecurityGroup I use a basic network configurations such as common http/https, ssh and jupyter server web ui (port 8888)

 * SSH KeyValue -> You need to generate your own id_rsa, id_rsa.pub and use id_rsa.pub for cloud setting.
-These ssh-keys enable you can access your ECS instance from UNIX console.
+These ssh-keys enable you can access your ECS instance from Unix console.
 For more information see https://www.alibabacloud.com/help/doc-detail/51793.html

 * Choose Base-Image for OS, all of installtion in the next steps are based on ubuntu_18_04_x64_20G_alibase_20200220.vhd image, so please take this one